 Talent fixing the implant to the ilial shaft with screws.
 TXT: Fully tighten the first screw after placing the second screw

+Revised

-Next, execute flexion, extension, and abduction movements of the hip joint [1].
-Perform the Ortolani subluxation test to check for femoral head or neck impingement and confirm the reversal of hip laxity [2].
+Next, execute flexion, extension, and abduction movements of the hip joint to check for femoral head or neck impingement [1 + 2].
+Perform the Ortolani subluxation test to confirm the reversal of hip laxity [3].

 Talent moving the hip joint/performing hip mobility test.

 Talent checking/observing the femoral head or neck impingement.

+Added shot: Talent performing the intraoperative Ortolani subluxation test to confirm the reversal of hip laxity after 3DHIP implantation.

 Re-attach the cut ends of the insertional tendon of the deep gluteal muscle using a locking loop suture pattern and 1 to 2 mattress synthetic absorbable monofilament sutures [1-TXT].